Transition Tavistock Update – July 2010

 3. Food Group Update

 At the last meeting, the group was hosted by a local smallholding which supplies the Tavistock Farmers’ Market.
 Local organic meat producers attended.
 Ongoing projects include providing food planting in Tavistock town centre and identification of communal land for food production.
 Meetings are always a forum for passing on surplus plants and produce; the next meeting is on August 8th.
-Contact Jackie Eady on 01822 614 430 for further details.
+Contact Jackie Eady for further details.